-The final arc has completely averted it in every way possible: In the opening rounds, Bambietta fights Komamura and Hirako, Sui-Feng fights BG9 (an Ambiguous Robot), Rangiku tag-teams with Toshiro to fight Cang Du and Bazz-B, Candice and Meninas take on Zaraki while Liltotto and Giselle take out a bunch of redshirts, Candice (along with token assistance from Giselle, Meninas, and Liltotto) faces Ichigo, Meninas helps Bazz-B, Najahkoop, and the Unnamed Glasses Quincy tag-team against Ichigo, Rukia helps Renji vs Bazz-B, Giselle summons Bambietta to help her against Ikkaku, Yumichika, Mayuri, and Charlotte Chuhlhourne (who is male, despite the name).
+The final arc has completely averted it in every way possible: In the opening rounds, Bambietta fights Komamura and Hirako, Sui-Feng fights BG9 (an Ambiguous Robot), and Rangiku tag-teams with Toshiro to fight Cang Du and Bazz-B. After wards, Candice and Meninas take on Zaraki while Liltotto and Giselle take out a bunch of redshirts, Candice (along with token assistance from Giselle, Meninas, and Liltotto) faces Ichigo, Meninas helps Bazz-B, Najahkoop, and the Unnamed Glasses Quincy tag-team against Ichigo, Rukia helps Renji vs Bazz-B, and Giselle summons Bambietta to help her against Ikkaku, Yumichika, Mayuri, and Charlotte Chuhlhourne (who is male, despite the name).
 Furthermore, Giselle summoned Rangiku, Kensei, and Rojuro against Luppi, Dordoni, and Cirucci (in that order), while Candice, Meninas, and Liltotto helped Najahkoop and Unnamed Glasses Quincy against Byakuya (Candice, Najahkoop, and Glasses Quincy all lost off-screen, however).

 In GUN×SWORD, the first time we see Fasalina in action Carmen is the only one around to fight her, this is turns into a challenge so that Carmen is always looking for Fasalina, conveniently pairing them in fights.

 In Hellsing: Seras Victoria kills Jessica, the female vampire in volume one, then she fights Zorin Blitz in a big battle.
 Although later it seems she was going to battle the Captain, that fight ended up more about Pip vs Captain with him giving the deadly blow.